 All you have to do is to turn on a few settings in the KeepTruckin Dashboard for Fleets.

-After December 16, 2019, you can simply turn off these settings and continue using the devices as fully compliant and FMCSA-compliant ELD solutions.
+After December 16, 2019, you can simply turn off these settings and continue using the devices as fully compliant and FMCSA-registered ELD solutions.

 With this efficient method, you won’t have to purchase two different devices.
 All you need is the KeepTruckin ELD solution.